core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 The connection is bi-directional, so requests can be sent both by the entity that established the connection and the remote host.

-Retransmission and deduplication of messages is provided by the WebSocket protocol.
+As with CoAP over TCP, retransmission and deduplication of messages is provided by the WebSocket protocol.
 CoAP over WebSockets therefore does not make a distinction between Confirmable or Non-Confirmable messages, and does not provide Acknowledgement or Reset messages.